Download and adapt our shortlisting grid

 For internal candidates, you still need to rely only on the evidence they present in their application.
 You may find this more difficult, particularly if they haven’t written a good statement as part of their application.

-Using a shortlisting grid to record whether they’ve met particular criteria can help you to make sure your process is fair.
+Using a shortlisting grid to record whether they’ve met particular criteria can help you make sure your process is fair.

 Use the same panel to shortlist and conduct interviews